woodard/libabigail/doc/manuals/kmidiff.rst

     the :ref:`default suppression specification files
     <abidiff_default_supprs_label>` are loaded .

+  * ``--no-change-categorization | -x``

+    This option disables the categorization of changes into harmless and harmful changes.
+Note that this categorization is a pre-requisite for the filtering of changes so this option disables that filtering.
+The goal of this option is to speed-up the execution of the program for cases where the graph of changes is huge and where the user is just interested in looking at, for instance, leaf node changes without caring about their possible impact on interfaces.

   * ``--ctf``

     Extract ABI information from `CTF`_ debug information, if present,